galaxyproject/training-material/topics/admin/tutorials/celery/tutorial.md

 >    +  version: 1.8.0
 >    +- name: usegalaxy_eu.flower
 >    +  version: 1.0.1
->    +- name: usegalaxy_eu.galaxy_systemd
->    +  version: 2.1.0
 >    {% endraw %}
 >    ```
 >    {: data-commit="Add requirement" data-ref="add-req"}
 >
 >    {% snippet topics/admin/faqs/diffs.md %}
 >
->    > Okay, so the first thing I'm going to do is I'm going to add the Redis, Flower and Systemd
->    > roles to the requirements.yml.
->    > Edit requirements.yml and we need to add this to the bottom of that file.
+>    Edit requirements.yml and we need to add this to the bottom of that file.
 Copy.
 Paste.
 And save it.
->    {: .spoken data-visual="terminal" data-ref="add-req"}
 >
 > 2. Install the role with:
 >